royalapplications/docs/src/r2021/scripting/rjson/json-schema.md

             "array",
             "null"
           ],
           "description": "The custom properties of the object.
 You can either pass in key/value pairs or an array of objects of type RoyalJSONCustomProperty.
 If using key/value pairs, the key will be the name of the custom property and the value will be its value.
-All custom properties specified that way will be of type “Text”.
-It’s not possible to specify a different type when using key/value pairs.
+All custom properties specified that way will be of type \"Text\".
+It's not possible to specify a different type when using key/value pairs.
 If using an array of objects instead, specify the name of the custom property using \"Name\", the value using \"Value\" and the type using \"Type\" (Supported types are: Text, Protected, URL, Email, Address, Phone, Date, YesNo, Header)", "items": {
             "$ref": "#/definitions/RoyalJSONCustomProperty"
           }